alielfilali01/blog/leaderboard-3c3h-aragen-ifeval.md

 No major variations occurred solely due to changes in the system prompt, indicating good reproducibility as long as the same judge model (*claude-3.5-sonnet*) is used.
 However, we anticipate potential variations with smaller or weaker models as judges, where employing the second system prompt (SP2) may enhance consistency.

-As a summary, the robust, consistently top-ranking performance of *o1-2024-12-17* reinforces its reliability for Arabic applications.
-While recent updates to the evaluation pipeline introduced minor ranking shifts, the overall framework remained stable, with top and bottom performers showing consistency.
+As a summary, the robust, consistently top-ranking performance of *o1-2024-12-17*—whose top score dropped from 82.67% to 70.25%—continues to reinforce its reliability for Arabic applications under the more challenging updated benchmark.
+While recent updates to the evaluation pipeline introduced minor ranking shifts, the overall framework remained stable, with top and bottom performers showing consistent positions.
 Many observed ranking adjustments likely reflect typical evaluation error margins due to minor score differences.
-Notably, the second-ranked model’s score significantly dropped from 78.74% (AraGen-12-24) to 57.38% (AraGen-03-25), clearly indicating that the updated AraGen dataset poses a more challenging benchmark aligned with current advancements in reasoning models.
+Notably, scores for the second- through fifth-ranked models, previously between 70–78%, are now between 51–57%.
+This highlights that the updated AraGen dataset poses a markedly more difficult benchmark aligned with ongoing advances in reasoning models.
+Despite these shifts in absolute scores, it is encouraging that leaderboard positions remained largely consistent, underscoring the robustness of the evaluation approach moving forward.

 <details>
   <summary>More Detailed Scores</summary>